azhershaikh/highlight-plugin-for-ckeditor/README.rst

 Higlight.js ckeditor plugin
 ===========================

-Added dialog with language select and textarea for code and insrted <pre><code> tags with choosing class
+Adding dialog with language select and textarea for code and inserting <pre><code> tags with choosing class in editor